 Cefas is the designated the National Reference Laboratory (NRL) for the fish parasite Anisakis by the Food Standards Agency, the Competent Authority for the purposes of Regulation (EC) 882/2004 on Official Feed and Food Controls in the UK.

 It is the expectation of article 33 of Reg (EC) 882/2004 that the NRL provides scientific and technical assistance to the Official Feed and Food Control Laboratories and the Competent Authority, as appropriate.
-Furthermore, the NRLs are expected to co-ordinate the activities of official laboratories responsible for the analysis of samples in accordance with Article 11 and to organise comparative tests between the official laboratories and ensure an appropriate follow-up of such comparative testing.
+Furthermore, the NRLs (overseen by the EURLP) are expected to co-ordinate the activities of official laboratories responsible for the analysis of samples in accordance with Article 11 and to organise comparative tests between the official laboratories and ensure an appropriate follow-up of such comparative testing.

 Other planned activities include:

 - participating in workshops and training courses organised by the EURL; and,

 A laboratory appointed as a National Reference Laboratory must comply with the requirements of Regulation (EC) 882/2004, Article 12 (para 2 and 3):